Unity-Technologies/furioos-sdk-js/README.md

 - The Unity/Unreal Engine application receives the message
 - Parse the message in your script and identify the action "Change color"
 - Check the color value
-- Changes the GameObject material color
+- Changes the Material color

 You can find a full Unity demo project here: <br/>
 You can find a full Unreal Engine demo project here: